River Tay Harling Lures

 The Pearly Pink Salmon Lure Paint Job

 Harling on the River Tay is a traditional approach that's been deployed for centuries.
-On the big wide River Tay the boat offers a distinct advantage when it comes to maximising water coverage.
-The boat also delivers a 'harled' lure or fly over the salmon lies at exactly the right speed which often can be far more difficult to achieve from the riverbank.
+On the big wide River Tay the boat offers a distinct advantage when it comes to maximising 'water coverage'.
+The boat also delivers a 'harled' lure or fly over the salmon lies at exactly the right speed which often can be far more difficult or impossible to achieve from the riverbank.
 A big part of salmon fishing success is down to 'effective' water coverage and quality lure or fly swim time.
 The 'law of averages' will be seriously tipped in your favour if you're out on the Tay with one of it's skilled boatmen with 3 lures that are being correctly & systematically swum down through all the suspected salmon holding areas throughout the full course of the fishing day.
+While fly fishing on the Tay is most salmon angler's number 1 choice there's definitely a time and place for everything.